-Description Challenge Addressed 90 Case Studies Future development / under development Conductive Charging This charging method is still under development and involves the transmission of electrical energy to the EV's battery through a physical connection between charging pads or plates installed on the ground and corresponding receivers integrated into the vehicle's undercarriage.
-Lack of space to add to street furniture; limited time to charge a vehicle; accessibility issues ✓ √ Pilot between Stockholm's Arlanda airport and a logistic logistics area in Rosersberg, Sweden Battery Backup Beyond storing up electricity during off- peak times to supply power during peak times, in situations where the existing grid capacity or electrical connection is insufficient to meeting the power requirements demanded at a site, a battery backup system can be used to supplement the power supply of a charge point.
+Description Challenge Addressed Â 99 Case Studies Battery Backup Beyond storing up electricity during off- peak times to supply power during peak times, in situations where the existing grid capacity or electrical connection is insufficient to meeting the power requirements demanded at a site, a battery backup system can be used to supplement the power supply of a charge point.
 This provides an interim solution to providing adequate charging infrastructure before a more permanent solution can be in place.
-Grid reliability; peak demand management y y Mobile Charging Stations: Robotic To respond to the challenge of vehicles parked in EV-designated parking bays after having completed their charge and the impact of these occupied spaces on the availability of chargers, mobile, robotic charging stations are being trialled as a way to move charge points around parking bays.
-Underutilised charging bays 1 Dallas Airport Pilot Not feasible Charging Gully Charging Residences without off-street parking run an EV cable through a retainer channel to an on-street parking bay, mitigating the trip hazard to the public.
+Grid reliability; peak demand management J 5 Mobile Charging Stations: Robotic To respond to the challenge of vehicles parked in EV-designated parking bays after having completed their charge and the impact of these occupied spaces on the availability of chargers, mobile, robotic charging stations are being trialled as a way to move charge points around parking bays.
+Underutilised charging bays 1 Dallas Airport Pilot Charging Residences without off-street parking run an EV cable through a retainer channel to an on-street parking bay, mitigating the trip hazard to the public.
 This solution is used internationally but currently not a solution in Ireland as there are private wire regulations in place prohibiting private electricity supply to public area.
 This solution would also require permission from the local authority for a road opening licence and there may be issues around public liability insurance.
-Lack of resources to install on-street public chargers in residential areas; lack of access to private home charger • Oxford City Council trial
+Lack of resources to install on-street public chargers in residential areas; lack of access to private home charger / Oxford City Council trial